Unsupervised Learning of Neurosymbolic Encoders: Experiments

 \subsubsection{Quantitative Evaluation Setup}

+The quantitative evaluations are used to compare our neurosymbolic encoders with baseline unsupervised learning methods on the real-world datasets.

-\textbf{Baselines.} We compare our model containing a neurosymbolic encoder against other approaches based on VAEs and its variations.
-In particular, we compare against VAE, VAE with K-means loss used in~\cite{ma2019learning,luxem2020identifying}, and Beta-VAE~\cite{burgess2018understanding}.
-These models have a fully neural encoder and learn continuous latent representations, which we can then use to produce clusters with K-means clustering~\cite{lloyd1982least}.
-Additionally, we compare against models which produce discrete latent clusterings, such as JointVAEs~\cite{dupont2018learning} and VQ-VAEs~\cite{oord2017neural}.
+\textbf{Baselines.} We compare our model containing a neurosymbolic encoder against other approaches based on VAEs.
+In particular, we compare against JointVAE~\citep{dupont2018learning}, which also has both discrete and continuous latent representations, and can be viewed as a fully neural version of our neurosymbolic encoder.
+Other baselines include VAE, VAE with K-means loss~\citep{ma2019learning,luxem2020identifying}, and Beta-VAE~\citep{burgess2018understanding}.
+These models have a fully neural encoder and learn continuous latent representations, which we can then use to produce clusters with K-means clustering~\citep{lloyd1982least}.
+We additionally compare against VQ-VAEs~\citep{oord2017neural}, which produce discrete latent clusters.
 We use the TVAE version of all baselines (details included in the appendix).

 \textbf{Metrics.} Unlike in the synthetic setting, we do not have ground truth programs in the real-world datasets.
-We thus evaluate our programs quantitatively using standard cluster metrics relative to human-defined labels.
-In particular, we use Purity~\cite{schutze2008introduction}, Normalized Mutual Information (NMI) \cite{zhang2006unsupervised}, and Rand Index (RI) \cite{rand1971objective}.
-Purity measures the extent to which clusters contain a single human-defined class.
-This metric tends to increase as the number of clusters becomes large.
-NMI scales with the mutual information between two cluster assignments.
-RI measures similarity between our clusters and human labels, scaling with the accuracy of cluster assignments.
-We also include a random baseline that assigns a class randomly to each sequence.
+We thus evaluate our programs quantitatively using (1) standard cluster metrics relative to human-defined labels, and (2) average precision for behavior classification when integrating our programs into downstream tasks.
+For cluster metrics, we use Purity~\citep{schutze2008introduction}, Normalized Mutual Information (NMI) \citep{zhang2006unsupervised}, and Rand Index (RI) \citep{rand1971objective}.
 We report the median of three runs.
-More details, including the standard deviation, are in the appendix.
+More details, including the standard deviation and the ELBO, are in the appendix.